-Plantain farming is a lucrative farming that can earn you millions of naira, looking at the consumption of plantain in Nigeria as a sweet delicacy in food and its use in flour by flour industries, to start its farming, it will be a good step and idea to make yourself lots of money, enrich yourself by setting a farm.
+Plantain farming is a lucrative farming in Nigeria that can earn you millions of naira, looking at the consumption of plantain in Nigeria as a sweet delicacy in food and its use in flour by flour industries, to start farming, it will be a good step and idea to make yourself lots of money, enrich yourself by setting a farm.

 Before you start any farming or agribusiness you must have estimated and known how much it might cost so the same with plantain farming, there is a certain amount of money and resources needed in possession that will ace your start to it.
 Then what amount and resources will you need for a start?

-1. Acre or plots of land
+1. Acre or Plots of Land

-2. Minimum plantain suckers
+2. Minimum Plantain Suckers

-The amount of money to spend in labour for use in cultivating a plot or acre of plantain may vary depending on location, because you might spend around #40 000 in cultivating one plot of plantain and above that in an acre.
+The amount of money to spend in labour for use in cultivating a plot or acre of plantain may vary depending on location because you might spend around #40 000 in cultivating one plot of plantain and above that in an acre.

 How do you Prepare Soil for Plantains?

-Do water and soil tests to know much about the fertility of the soil so as to avoid ditching plantain suckers on an infertile soil, the soil should be at optimal pH and rich in nitrogen.
-Plantain before being sewed on any farmland trees, stumps and other grass must be cleared, so after that, then apply organic manure because plantain needs a lot of organic manure.
+Do water and soil tests to know much about the fertility of the soil so as to avoid ditching plantain suckers on infertile soil, the soil should be at optimal pH and rich in nitrogen.
+Plantain before being sewn on any farmland trees, stumps and other grass must be cleared, so after that, then apply organic manure because plantain needs a lot of organic manure.

 How do you Plant Plantain Seeds?